Thooms/Thooms/README.md

 🥖 I'm a software engineer, science, and technology enthusiast from 🇫🇷

-🔭 Former engineer at Criteo, Travelbees, and Zenly.
+🔭 Former engineer at Criteo, Travelbees, Zenly, and Photoroom.
 Did all kind of backend, mobile, maths things, at various level of scale.

 ⚙️ Various things I believe in, that I try to apply in project I do, and that I'm always happy to talk about: